DeviaVir/zenbot/CONTRIBUTING.md

 - To peak under the hood, check out [Zenbrain](https://github.com/carlos8f/zenbrain)!
 - Pull Requests for documentation, bug fixes, etc. are also appreciated.
 - We're in the process of setting up a [Gratipay team](https://gratipay.com/Zenbot-3/).
 Through this, it might be possible for you to get paid for working on Zenbot!
+- Zenbot is a hobby/passion project.
+Donations in BTC are appreciated!
+See the bottom of [README](https://github.com/carlos8f/zenbot/blob/master/README.md) for details.

 More info coming soon.